nvim-treesitter/nvim-treesitter-textobjects/README.md

         ["af"] = "@function.outer",
         ["if"] = "@function.inner",
         ["ac"] = "@class.outer",
-        -- you can optionally set descriptions to the mappings (used in the desc parameter of nvim_buf_set_keymap ["ic"] = { query = "@class.inner", desc = "Select inner part of a class region" }, },
+        -- You can optionally set descriptions to the mappings (used in the desc parameter of -- nvim_buf_set_keymap) which plugins like which-key display ["ic"] = { query = "@class.inner", desc = "Select inner part of a class region" }, },
       -- You can choose the select mode (default is charwise 'v')